everest-linux/Everest-Micro/README.md

-# microOS
+# Everest Micro

-An extremely lightweight, busybox based Linux distro.
+Everest, with busybox and musl libc, instead of GNU programs and glibc.